-Our Board of Directors, on the recommendation of its Audit Committee, approved the content of this MD&A on December 30, 2013 and it is, therefore, dated as at that date.
-This MD&A includes the operating and financial results for the years ending September 30, 2013 and 2012, and should be read in conjunction with our consolidated financial statements.
+Our Board of Directors, on the recommendation of its Audit Committee, approved the content of this MD&A on February 8, 2013 and it is, therefore, dated as at that date.
+This MD&A includes the operating and financial results for the quarters ending December 31, 2013 and 2012, and should be read in conjunction with our Consolidated Financial Statements.
 It includes comments that we believe are relevant to an assessment of and understanding of the Company's consolidated results of operations and financial condition.
 The financial information herein is presented in thousands of US dollars unless otherwise noted, in accordance with International Financial Reporting Standards (IFRS).
 Additional information about the Company, including Electrovaya's current annual information form, can be found on the SEDAR website for Canadian regulatory filings at www.sedar.com.